 This formula is a useful first step.
-If we happen to know the phase φ , then we can readily calculate the amplitude A of s(t) from C(s, u0.
-Similarly, if we know the amplitude A, we can narrow the phase φ down to one of two values.
+If we happen to know the phase $\phi$ , then we can readily calculate the amplitude A of s(t) from C(s, u).
+Similarly, if we know the amplitude A, we can narrow the phase $\phi$ down to one of two values.
 If both amplitude and phase are unknown, though, we cannot uniquely determine them.

-Note that if the interval over which we correlate is not a multiple of the fundamental period of u(t), then the second term in equation (3.21) will not be zero.
-However, if as commonly happens ω_0 is much greater than one, then the second term will be so small that it can be ignored, and equation (3.22) holds with approximate equality.
+If the interval over which we correlate is not a multiple of the fundamental period of u(t), then the second term in equation (3.21) may be nonzero.
+However, if as commonly happens $\omega_0$ is much greater than one, then the second term will be so small that it can be ignored, and equation (3.22) holds with approximate equality.